-Auxiliary Services donated more 200 meal cards through its dining partner Chartwells Higher Education.
-Students can use these cards in any of University’s dining halls.
+Auxiliary Services donated more than 200 meal cards through its dining partner Chartwells Higher Education.
+Students can use these cards in any of the University’s dining halls.

 “UEP uses an innovative holistic advising model that services the whole student,” Raven Jones, director of the Urban Experience Program said in a press release.
 “We examine not only students’ academic, professional and personal goals, but also their health and wellness.
 A vast amount of our students do not have a meal plan.
 Therefore, they need other means to properly nourish their bodies.”